nateraluis/luisnatera.com/_posts/2019-03-07-Bike-Network.md

 When we aggregate all the day trips we obtain a clear image of the most used streets for biking.
 The resulting network could be used as a validation point for investing in bicycle infrastructure, we see some of the main avenues highlighted in red, indicating their importance in the biking system.

 ![](/images/GDL_Bikes_Streets.png)

+---
+The code for the analysis and the plots is available in this [GitHub repo.](https://github.com/nateraluis/DataVisualization)